trec-health-misinfo/trec-health-misinfo.github.io/index.md

 ## Collection

 #### Corpus
-For the TREC Medical Misinformation 2020 track, we will be using the documents found in [CommonCrawl News crawl](https://commoncrawl.org/2016/10/news-dataset-available/) from January, 1st 2020 to April 30th, 2020.
+For the TREC Health Misinformation 2020 track, we will be using the documents found in [CommonCrawl News crawl](https://commoncrawl.org/2016/10/news-dataset-available/) from January, 1st 2020 to April 30th, 2020.
 CommonCrawl News contains news articles from news sites all over the world.
 The format of the collection follows a standard Web ARChive (WARC) format.
 Each document in a WARC file contains a WARC header and the raw data from the crawl.
 To learn more about the format of the collection and examples of the full WARC extract, please see the CommonCrawl website [here](https://commoncrawl.org/the-data/get-started/).

 **Instructions on how to download the collection:** The CC News Crawl is available on AWS S3.
 You will need the [AWS CLI](https://aws.amazon.com/cli/) to download it.